 - More conservation focused.

-Publish date is end of November 2018.
+Publish date is January 2019.
 If you want an invite to the book lunch, please subscribe below to my newsletter.